akeneo/pim-helpcenter/content/md/products-super-power/product-mass-actions.md

 In order to save you some time, you can also directly categorize products in categories without an import / export thanks to a bulk action menu in the product grid.

 1. Search for products in the grid with the appropriate filters
-2. Select the products to be categorized via the selection tool: Tick the products you want to update via the down arrow of the toolbar: `All` for all the products recorded, `All visible` for all visible products on the ongoing page, `none` for none of the products
+2. Select the products to be categorized via the selection tool: tick the products you want to update via the down arrow of the toolbar: `All` for all the products recorded, `All visible` for all visible products on the ongoing page, `none` for none of the products
 ![Mass edit options](../img/Products_BulkActionUppermenu.png)
 3. Click on `Bulk Actions`
 4. Select the operation to be performed from the screen menu